-A. After successfully passing the Qualifying Exam at the end of your second year, you may submit for review up to 12 credits for transfer from other graduate business programs accredited by the AACSB.
+A. After successfully passing the Qualifying Exam at the end of your second year, you may submit for review up to 12 credits for transfer from other doctoral business programs accredited by the AACSB.
 Any transfer credit must be reviewed and approved by our Academic Review Committee.

 Q. International students can’t visit Olin easily.
 Is this considered a drawback to admissions?

 A. There’s no penalty for individuals who can’t make it to campus.
 Keep in mind, we send representatives to DocNet Fairs in many parts of the world and offer personal interviews in these locations.

 A. We’re accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

 Q. Do you require specific undergraduate classes?